Brown coco mulch.

 Potting Mix with Chunkier Materials

-Other Options for a Chunky Mix
+Other Options for a Chunky Aroid Mix

 • Peat Moss/Sphagnum Moss: Great for moisture retention but can be expensive and less sustainable.